 B. Provisional Admission

 Provisional Admission is granted though an exception to policy by the Dean of the Graduate School (or one of his/her designees).
 Provisional admission may be granted for applicants whose academic record or test scores do not meet admission requirements, or for applicants who have not met all of the admission requirements or submitted all of the admission documents.
 Such applicants may be admitted provisionally to the Graduate School upon recommendation of the department or program and approval by the Dean of the Graduate School.
 Generally, the number of provisional admissions is limited to 10% of the total enrollment in the degree program for a given academic year.
 A student who is admitted provisionally does NOT qualify for financial aid, including any form of assistantship or fellowship.
-Students admitted provisionally must maintain a cumulative GPA of 3.0 or above (as do all graduate students).
+A provisionally admitted student must maintain a 3.0 GPA or higher; auto-reinstatement for first semester students whose GPA fall between 2.75 and 2.99 does not apply to provisionally admitted students.
+If a provisionally admitted student falls below a 3.0 GPA in their first semester of study, the program may choose not to reinstate the student.

 C. Admission for Non-Degree-Seeking Students